r3dlight/keysas/README.md

 ```

 Files are passed between daemon in sockets as file descriptors.
-The sockets are located in:
+The sockets are located in (for now):
 - /run/keysas/sock_in : sockets between keysas-in and keysas-transit
 - /run/keysas/sock_out : sockets between keysas-transit and keysas-out